cozy/cozy.github.io/src/tutorials/konnector.md

 Open the `src/index.js` file, there are comments to guide you through it.
 The very first step is to be able to authenticate to the remote service, this is done with the line:

+_note: don't forget to add your additional fields if you have some._

 ```js
 await authenticate(fields.login, fields.password)
 ```